vietlq/vietlq.github.io/content/post/permalinks-tags-images.md

 ```

 That's something Hugo maintainers need to work on to make it more usable.
 Fortunately, the situation forced me to revive my old project [PySmile](https://github.com/vietlq/PySmile) that can process images in batches: Resize, convert between image formats.
 I plan to add more functionalities to make it even more usable.

+## RSS Feeds

+Hugo provides default RSS feeds at [/index.xml](/index.xml).
+You can bookmark and use for your RSS reader.

 ## References